- 1 of

 1987: AIDS Memorial Quilt

-While the pride movement brought LGBT life out of the shadows, the HIV/AIDS epidemic plunged the community into crisis.
+While the pride movement brought LGBTQ life out of the shadows, the HIV/AIDS epidemic plunged the community into crisis.
 The AIDS Memorial Quilt was displayed for the first time on the National Mall in Washington, D.C., during the National March on Washington for Lesbian and Gay Rights.
 That weekend, half a million people visited the quilt, which covered a space larger than a football field and included 1,920 panels.
 The largest community art project in the world, the quilt is both a celebration of the lives lost to AIDS-related causes and a powerful reminder of the disease’s deadly toll.

 - 5 of